Sexual & reproductive health

 Refer to the Sexual Violence Prevention & Response Office for information and resources about sexual assault.

-- Routine screening includes testing for chlamydia, gonorrhea, HIV, and Syphilis and to check if you are immune to Hepatitis B.
+- Routine screening includes testing for chlamydia, gonorrhea, HIV, and syphilis, and checking if you are immune to Hepatitis B. For more information about STIs click here.

 - A physical exam is only required if your symptoms indicate a need for further assessment.